zypchn/cnn-experiments/README.md

 ## Methods
 The first step of the study was to find a benchmark dataset that can be quickly trained.
 I choose [FashionMNIST](https://github.com/zalandoresearch/fashion-mnist) from *torchvision* library.
 The dataset consists a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes:
 *T-shirt/Top, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, Ankle Boot*.
+While dataset partitioning, the seed was set to 42.

 Then, I defined 4 models with the following architectures:
 **1)** Basic CNN with 3 Convolutional Layers, 2 Max Pooling Layers and 1 Fully Connected Layer